CUBRID/cubrid-manual/en/sql/schema/index_stmt.rst

 ALTER INDEX
 ===========

-The **ALTER INDEX** statement rebuilds an index or adds/changes the comment/status of an index.
+The **ALTER INDEX** statement changes the properties of an index.
+Index is rebuilt unless only comment or status is changed.
 Rebuilding an index is a job which drops and recreates an index.

 The following is a syntax of rebuilding an index.